thirumurthis/Learnings/K8s/K8s_Kind/create_cluster_access_from_windows_host.md

 ## Steps to run the nginx container in KIND cluster deployed in Docker Desktop

-### 1. Create cluster using Kind cli, with the default configuration
+### 1. Create KIND cluster with CLI

+- KIND CLI used to create cluster with default configuration and specify the configuration in yaml file

 ```
 # command to create cluster with default config.
 # the default cluster name is kind